WaDoku/WaDokuAPI/API.md

 ## Optional paramaters:

-- format: May be json.
-Defaults to json.
+- format: May be html or plain.
-- definition\_format: May be html, text.
-Defaults to text.
 - offset: Start returning results from offset position.
 Defaults to 0.
-- include\_related: Include related entries in results.

 ## Output